 |– SAP side peering ASN||yyyyy (It is used for Customer side BGP configurations)|

-1. SAP will provide a unique Megaport Service Key per cloud peering location interface.
-That is one for the Primary and one for the Secondary cloud peering location interface.
+1. SAP will provide a unique Megaport Service Key per cloud peering location interface: one for the Primary and one for the Secondary cloud peering location interface.
 When you consume the Service Key created by SAP you will pay for the VXC charges.

 2. Log into the Megaport Portal: portal.megaport.com